+(23)

 GENERAL LEMNITZER.
 We have, of course, been dealing with these kinds of problems and this is one primarily for the Washington level.

 CHAIRMAN HOLIFIELD.
 I understand.

 GENERAL LEMNITZER.
-I heartily agree with you that before we pass any, information in this area or other areas of technology that is not in any information in this area or other areas of technology that is not in any this main minimum minimum known to be posseesed by the Soviet Union, (this should require some some some service service service service and communication very careful thinking before we pass it of to anyone outside of our own channels.)
-CHAIRMAN HOLIFIELD.
+I heartily agree with you that before we pass any, information in this area or other areas of technology that is not to say the source of the source of CHAIRMAN HOLIFIELD.
 I am talking, as you know, of interior design.